banked/jobs/senior-full-stack-engineer.md

 - Experience working with modern Javascript development tools and test frameworks
 - Familiarity with modern browser APIs and the web platform
 - A track record of developing for system maintainability and ease of operation
-- Experiance working with distributed systems and its challenges
+- Experience working with distributed systems and its challenges
 - A passion for learning and growth, picking up new skills and tools

 ### Any combination of the following would make your application stand out

 - Designing and scaling API services
-- Experiance working on distributed systems
+- Experience working on distributed systems
 - Experience in mentoring and building the skills of junior engineers
 - A presence in and experience engaging public web communities
 - Experience building JavaScript SDKs and libraries